 If doctrine is mentioned and they yawn, we win.
 Never let them read too much of Paul.
 Keep them away from Augustine, from the “Reformers,” from Jonathan Edwards, and others like them.
 If the church ever reads them and finds out what joy there is in doctrine, we lose.

 Dr. Stephen J. Nichols (@DrSteveNichols) is president of Reformation Bible College, chief academic officer for Ligonier Ministries, and a Ligonier Ministries teaching fellow.
-He is author of numerous books and host of the podcasts 5 Minutes in Church History and Open Book.
+He is author of numerous books, including For Us and for Our Salvation and A Time for Confidence.